What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 Case Law

-Both the Consultation and the DWP Guidance on Housing Benefit Claims for Supported Housing make the point that we are dependent on case law in order to make determinations of housing benefit eligibility.
+Both the Consultation and the DWP Guidance on Housing Benefit Claims for Supported Housing make the point that we depend on case law to determine housing benefit eligibility.

 The SHROA Consultation question (81) seeks definitions of “support” and “supervision” respectively.
-Given the Consultation’s suggestion that we might dispense with the word “supervision” and define eligible services only in terms of “support” post SHROA, a combined definition might be best so that we don’t lose eligibility for support and supervision services that case law has confirmed to be eligible.
+Given the Consultation’s suggestion that we might dispense with the word “supervision” and define eligible services only in terms of “support” post SHROA, a combined definition might be best, so that we don’t lose eligibility for support and supervision services that case law has confirmed are eligible.

 Also, we should be mindful that “a satisfactory test for determining whether support of more than a minimal amount is provided is to ask whether the support provided was likely to make a real difference to the Claimant’s ability to live in the Property” (CH/200/2009).
-This doesn’t sit well with the alleged need to demonstrate a specific amount of time spent on average providing CSS.
+This doesn’t sit well with the alleged need to demonstrate a specific average amount of time spent providing CSS.
 Indeed, the DWP Guidance on Housing Benefit Claims for Supported Housing specifically states in paragraph 151 that “there is no set number of hours that must be provided for the care, support or supervision to be sufficient.”
+Given that Intensive Housing Management and Maintenance are “support” and “supervision”, and the case law and Guidance say what they say, non-HB-eligible support should not be required in addition to these in order to qualify for HB or SEA status.

 Furthermore, care, support or supervision cannot simply be quantified in terms of staff time.
-There are HB-eligible services such as intensive housing maintenance where staff time in this sense cannot be easily measured, and where non-staff costs are generally higher than staff costs.
-If you’re providing intensive housing maintenance, you can’t just quantify that in terms of front-facing “staff hours”, what about the time and material costs of providing these services?
-They do, after all, amount to housing benefit eligible “support” within the meaning of care, support or supervision, because, in case law terms “…. repairs can, if required with sufficient intensity, amount to support” (CH/4432/2006), and this would be “support” of an HB-eligible nature.
+There are HB-eligible services, such as intensive housing maintenance, where staff time is difficult to measure, and staff and non-staff costs are generally high.
+If you’re providing intensive housing maintenance, you can’t just quantify that in terms of front-facing “staff hours”; what about the time and material costs of providing these services?
+They do, after all, amount to housing benefit eligible “support” within the meaning of care, support or supervision, because, in case law terms “,…. repairs can, if required with sufficient intensity, amount to support” (CH/4432/2006), and this would be “support” of an HB-eligible nature.

 “In the case of “support”, it may be that the making available of certain types of service* itself amounts to the provision of “support” within the meaning of exempt accommodation” (CH/779/2009).